The "Joe Rasmussen Approach to

 Ignore the 5R resistors, here it is the Null that

-interests us.
+Tweeter VC, if any series resistance is added).
 This is tuned to 650 Hertz and the peak of the Tweeter's

 resonance.
 The inductor resistance needs to be as low as practicable.
 The